conduktor/conduktor-docs/docs/gateway/interceptors/quality/safeguard-schema-payload-validation-policy.md

 Ensuring that all records sent through your Kafka system conform to an agreed structure enables your Kafka consumers to confidently and independently access data.
 Records with missing or invalid schemas can cause application outages, as consumers may be unable to process the unexpected record format.

 More than this though, the use of schemas can broadly only assert structural correctness of data and a level of compatibility for those structures.
 When it comes to the _values_ in a record often all you can assert is a basic data type (integer, string, double etc.).
-So while the use of a valid schema solves some concerns around data quailty, there are other concerns that still have to be dealt with in a bespoke or distributed manner across all the clients of a given data type.
+So while the use of a valid schema solves some concerns around data quality, there are other concerns that still have to be dealt with in a bespoke or distributed manner across all the clients of a given data type.

 As a final point, while correct structure can be enforced in a Kafka ecosystem at a client level - each client needs to ensure that it knows and follows the expectations for the data.
-You cannot prevent one cleint correctly writing AVRO to a topic, while another one writes plain JSON to the same topic.
+You cannot prevent one client correctly writing AVRO to a topic, while another one writes plain JSON to the same topic.
 If the second client doesn't know the rules it can't follow them.

-## Centralised Policy Enforcement
+## Centralized Policy Enforcement

 The Schema validation interceptor comes into play here, and provides functionality which you can configure once in your Kafka system on the source for data (a topic) to ensure that: